ppy/osu-wiki/news/2024/2024-08-10-new-featured-artist-xyris.md

 ### Xyris - Nefelibata

 Looking for something more... circle-filled?
-[This map](https://osu.ppy.sh/beatmapsets/2195866) hosted by [Tycani](https://osu.ppy.sh/users/6693266) is for you.
+[This map](https://osu.ppy.sh/beatmapsets/2195866) hosted by ::Tycani::{ user-id=6693266 } is for you.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/433/Nefelibata/Xyris%20-%20Nefelibata.mp3">